 What is Tagrisso?

-- if you have a certain type of EGFR gene and had previous treatment with an EGFR tyrosine kinase inhibitor (TKI) medicine that did not work or is no longer working.
+- when your lung cancer has spread to other parts of the body (metastatic) and you have had previous treatment with an EGFR tyrosine kinase inhibitor (TKI) medicine that did not work or is no longer working.

-Your doctor will perform a test to make sure that Tagrisso is right for you.
+Your healthcare provider will perform a test to make sure that Tagrisso is right for you.

 It is not known if Tagrisso is safe and effective in children.